rneillj/tornado-bootstrap/README.md

 #####Acknowledgements
-*I'd like to credit Anthony Tarola and Kaleb Pomeroy for* *help with the initial code and design of this project.*
+*I would like to credit Anthony Tarola and Kaleb Pomeroy for* *help with the initial code and design of this project.*